Between Silk and Chains: Mistress EVA on Power and Play

 EVA: Hmm, I didn't really even think about it before I entered this job.
 I just kind of waded through life, having my joys, finding curiosities.
 But I think that, especially in being a sex worker, it has taught me where people in society position sex workers and why they might do that.

-So they’re not necessarily interested in the voice of a sex worker, they're interested in relegating them to the space as designated by the powers that be.
-And that can help them continue to further that system by internalizing it within themselves and upholding that feeling of power within them, even though it's a facade.
-They're attempting to flex a sense of superiority and power in a system where they are also downcast.
+They're not necessarily interested in the voice of a sex worker.
+They're interested in relegating them to the space designated by the powers that be, which helps them further that system by internalizing it and upholding that feeling of power within themselves, even though it's a facade.
+They're attempting to flex a sense of superiority in a system where they are also downcast.

-And so, I think that it's been an interesting politicization of my worldview.
-It's kind of revolutionized me in a lot of ways.
-It's woken me up to a lot of systems by being in a position that people just try to shit all over, basically.
-And on top of that, I charge a lot of money these days to access my services and that brings a lot of people who have a lot of wealth my way.
-It's also been interesting to see what these groups of people with great power and access are in, like they can make things happen, and they can escape systems with their wealth.
-But they're often complete idiots, and it's often just a byproduct of their family, their right place, right time, right color of skin, right language spoken.
-Yeah, so I guess it has just shown me, also, in terms of the injustices that are inherent to the way that a lot of structures are currently.
+It's been an interesting politicization of my worldview.
+It's revolutionized me in a lot of ways.
+It's woken me up to a lot of systems by being in a position that people just try to shit all over.
+And I charge a lot of money these days, which brings people with a lot of wealth my way.
+It's been interesting to see what these groups with great power and access are in.
+They can make things happen and escape systems with their wealth, but they're often complete idiots, and it's often just a byproduct of their family, right place, time, color of skin, and language spoken.
+So, I guess it has just shown me the injustices that are inherent to the way a lot of structures are currently.

-So it's just taught me a lot and not necessarily about the session space itself, but about my place in the world and the people who are in the world in general.
-But also, I think that my personal relationship to power, I think that I've always been quite lucky in that I've had the power of quite a sense of peace and groundedness within me and an analytical sort of view on my place and the world.
-I think that has always helped me not just succumb to systems as well, and I think that I've always had that power.
-So, I guess it’s a slightly different definition that has enabled me to sort of move to the world to a place, where now, I can also access those other systems of power and try to work them to my advantage.
+It's taught me a lot, not necessarily about the session space, but about my place in the world and the people in it.
+In terms of my personal relationship to power, I've always been lucky.
+I've had the power of peace and groundedness within me and an analytical view on my place and the world.
+That has helped me not succumb to systems, and I've always had that power.
+So, it's a slightly different definition that has enabled me to move to a place where I can also access those other systems of power and try to work them to my advantage.
 Work in progress…

 GATA: You mentioned wanting to create a “brave and safer space” away from corporate interests.
 What do you think gets lost when conversations about sexuality are filtered through a commercial lens?

-EVA: I think in general, when we're desperate to feel a sense of survival, truth gets lost, and I think truth to me means questioning of what realities can be, of what our desires or values might actually be.
-And what do I think gets lost when a conversation about sexuality is filtered through that desperation?
-Yeah, I think then people are desperate to comply, to Kao Tao, to toe the line, and think it just limits the potential of knowing that truth.
-I think also there's a great power to being actually friendly with our erotic selves in that we can learn compassion for this raging, like vulnerable space within ourselves, which I think is what the erotic is.
-And yeah, basically the lack of a full life, I think, and a sense of desperation on our deathbed.
+EVA: I think in general, when we're desperate to feel a sense of survival, truth gets lost, and to me, truth means questioning what realities can be, what our desires or values might actually be.
+What gets lost when conversations about sexuality are filtered through that desperation?
+People become desperate to comply, to toe the line, and it limits the potential of knowing that truth.
+There's also great power in being friendly with our erotic selves, in learning compassion for this raging, vulnerable space within us, which I think is what the erotic is: a lack of a full life and a sense of desperation on our deathbed.

 GATA: Your work often reframes dominance as a form of emotional intelligence.
 What does emotional literacy look like in a power exchange?